jiayi9/cp/README.md

-# cp
+# OR-TOOLS CP-SAT Applications in Job Shop Problems
-Learn CP with google ORTools
+Examples of basic elements of general scheduling with CP-SAT